 Gabriel Vega Weissman is a New York based director and playwright.
-His directing work includes Guards at the Taj at the Central Square Theatre (IRNE Nominee for Best Play; Elliot Norton Winner for Best Actor, Boston Globe Top 10 Theatre OF 2018), Charles Cissel's Must (Theatre at St. Clements, produced by Bruce Willis); Steel Magnolias (Bucks County Playhouse, co-directed with Marsha Mason); Making the Move (Edinburgh Festival Fringe) as well as work directed for and developed with companies including New York Theatre Workshop, A.R.T., Williamstown Theatre Festival, Hangar Theatre, National Black Theatre, Castillo Theatre, The Brick, Pipeline Theatre Company, New Light Theatre Project and NYMF.
+His directing work includes Guards at the Taj at the Central Square Theatre (IRNE Nominee for Best Play; Elliot Norton Winner for Best Actor, Boston Globe Top 10 Theatre OF 2018), Charles Cissel's Must (Theatre at St. Clements, produced by Bruce Willis); Steel Magnolias (Bucks County Playhouse, co-directed with Marsha Mason); Making the Move (Edinburgh Festival Fringe) as well as work directed for and developed with companies including New York Theatre Workshop, American Repertory Theatre, Williamstown Theatre Festival, Hangar Theatre, Northern Stage, San Diego REP, National Black Theatre, Castillo Theatre, The Brick, Pipeline Theatre Company, New Light Theatre Project and NYMF.
 He also serves as director to Emmy Award nominated actor and musician, Tituss Burgess on his concert events (Kennedy Center, summer 2019 and Carnegie Hall, winter 2020).

 As a writer, Gabriel has adapted Athol Fugard’s teleplay Mille Miglia for the stage and directed his version at the Williamstown Theatre Festival.
 His collection of short plays, Loose Canon (co-written with Brian Reno) played a sold out run at the 2015 New York City International Fringe Festival and won the TheatreMania Audience Choice Favorite Award.
 Their adaptation of Aristophanes' The Birds was commissioned and produced by the University of Scranton.
 Both Aristophanes' The Birds and Loose Canon are licensed and published by Dramatists Play Service, Inc. His and Rosa Vega Weissman's translation of Maria Irene Fornes' first play, The Widow, was developed during his 2050 Fellowship at New York Theatre Workshop.